Skip to Content

 soil moisture checking methods

-1. Finger Test: Push your finger 1-2 inches into soil near the tree base
+1. Finger Test: Push your finger 2 inches into soil near the base.
+If it feels dry, water deeply.

-4. Visual Cues: Check for dry, cracked soil or wilting leaves as warning signs
+4. Visual Cues: Watch for cracked soil or early leaf wilting as warning signs of inadequate moisture.

 Avoiding Overwatering and Underwatering